1. INTRODUCTION

 The representative of the groom looked after the marriage party and tried to defend the bride and her party against any absurd action or fun from the public.
 He spoke few words to the bride and the bridegroom, wishing them to have many children, to enjoy a long life and prosperity by giving a cup of rice beer to them.

 After then, the bride and the bridegroom spent the whole night with the young people in singing, dancing and drinking.The people who accompanied the bride sleep at the house of the groom that night.
 In the next morning, they all were given something as a present, and then they return to their home.
-Since then, the girl permanently stayed and lived with
+Since then, the girl permanently stayed and lived with her husband as his wife.

 As a girl gets married, she then becomes a member of her husband’s family, and she has to